A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Results

-The measured optical properties and water current speeds seem promising for operating a large scale neutrino telescope on the selected site.
-The camera system developed and tested for T-REX has been demonstrated to be an excellent real-time calibration tool, which can be adopted as an essential fast \textit{in-situ} calibration system for future dynamic (water-based) neutrino telescopes.
-T-REX also served as a successful pilot test for some full-scale electronic systems to be used in TRIDENT, such as the use of time synchronization technologies and optical fibers for data transmission.
+The measured optical properties and water current speeds are promising for operating a large scale neutrino telescope at the selected site.
+T-REX's camera system demonstrated its application as a fast, in-situ calibration system, which is particularly important for precise angular reconstruction in underwater telescopes with dynamic environments.
+Additionally, T-REX has been a valuable tool for testing some of TRIDENT's electronic systems, such as time synchronization technologies and optical fibers for data transmission.